-Using artificial grass as the tennis court’s surface is getting more and more popular in recent years.
-Not only because of tennis artificial grass is with low-maintenance costs, but the court also provides a high standard of performance.
+Using artificial grass as the tennis court surface is getting more and more popular in recent years.
+Synthetic tennis turf is not only with low-maintenance cost, but also provide a high standard of performance.
 It is totally different from clay or natural grass because artificial grass can be used all year round in every possible weather condition.
 These tennis courts are suitable for people of all ages and for different experience levels.

 Process of Artificial Grass Tennis Court Construction